Banking Relationship Disclosures

-During the review, the Financial Aid Office will verify all mandatory items identified by the U.S. Department of Education (adjusted gross income, non-taxable income, household size, number of exemptions, the number in college and taxes paid, snap benefits and child support paid).
+During the review, the Financial Aid Office will verify all mandatory items identified by the U.S. Department of Education (adjusted gross income, income earned from work, taxes paid, untaxed portions of IRA distributions and pensions, IRA deductions and payments, tax exempt interest income, education credits, household size, and number in college).
 In addition, the Financial Aid Office may verify discretionary items.

 Notification of Selection